engity-com/bifroest/docs/reference/cli/recording/inspect.md

 The input must be a regular, non-symlink file and must remain the same file with unchanged size, mode, and modification time throughout inspection.
 Standard input is deliberately unsupported.
 When stdout is a regular file, it must not refer to the inspected Recording.
 A shell redirection using `>` can truncate a file before Bifröst starts and cannot be prevented by the command.

-For native clear `.bcast`, `verificationScope` is `full`: the command verifies the signed envelope and reconstructs and verifies the complete Cast.
+For native clear `.bcast`, `verificationScope` is `full`: the command verifies the signed envelope and reconstructs and verifies the complete Cast without a private key.
 Legacy `.cast` and `.cast.zst` also have `full` scope and include a `cast` object with event counts only, not session metadata or reasons.
-For encrypted native or legacy `.becast`, `verificationScope` is `outer`: only the signed envelope is checked, without decrypting the event content. `claimedStatus` and `claimedCastDigest` are signed outer-seal claims, **not** verified inner-Cast results; `status`, `castDigest`, and `cast` are omitted.
-Use `recording export` with a matching private identity for full verification.
-No event payloads are emitted by inspect.
+For encrypted native or legacy `.becast`, `verificationScope` is `outer`: only the signed envelope is checked, without a decryption key or decrypted event content. `claimedStatus` and `claimedCastDigest` are signed outer-seal claims, **not** verified inner-Cast results; `status`, `castDigest`, and `cast` are omitted.
+Use [`recording export`](export.md) with a matching private identity for full verification, then inspect the exported `.cast` independently and compare its fully verified `castDigest` with the original `claimedCastDigest`.
+No event payloads are emitted by inspect, but its public metadata still needs protection.

 ## Syntax